akka/alpakka/docs/src/main/paradox/mongodb.md

 Java
 : @@snip [snip](/mongodb/src/test/java/docs/javadsl/MongoSourceTest.java) { #codecs }

-Sources provided by this connector need a prepared collection to communicate with MongoDB server.
+Sources provided by this connector need a prepared collection to communicate with the MongoDB server.
-To get a reference to collection, lets initialize a MongoDB connection and access the database.
+To get a reference to a collection, let's initialize a MongoDB connection and access the database.

 Scala
 : @@snip [snip](/mongodb/src/test/scala/docs/scaladsl/MongoSourceSpec.scala) { #init-connection }